 \section{Proposed Approach}

-We present the \textbf{RE}gion-based \textbf{G}rasp \textbf{N}etwork to detect grasps in 3D space from the single-view point cloud.
-The overall architecture includes three parts, Score Network (SN), Grasp Region Network (GRN) and Refine Network (RN), which is illustrated in Fig. 3.
-Specially, we utilize PointNet++\cite{c4} to extract features that are shared with the three stages.
+We present the \textbf{RE}gion-based \textbf{G}rasp \textbf{N}etwork to detect grasps in 3D space.
+As illustrated in Fig. 3, the overall architecture includes three stages, Score Network (SN), Grasp Region Network (GRN), and Refine Network (RN).